Cricket Association of Uttarakhand

 The Cricket Association of Uttarakhand (CAU) is the governing body of the cricket activities in the Indian state of Uttarakhand and the Uttarakhand cricket team.
 It is affiliated with the Board of Control for Cricket in India.

 Hira Singh Bisht was the founding president of the Cricket Association of Uttarakhand.

+Currently Deepak Mehra is the President.
+Ajay Pandey is Vice-President and Kiran Verma is Secretary.